rokasveitas/rokasveitas.github.io/index.md

 ## Teaching
+In Spring 2025, I am the TA for 33-448, Introduction to Solid State Physics.
+My office hours are TBD in my office, Wean 6422.

 In Spring 2024, I was the TA for 33-234, Quantum Physics.

 In Fall 2023, I was the TA for 33-331, Physical Mechanics I.